ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Gateway Resource:

-: A resource that can receive an encapsulated request, extract the contents of that request, forward it to an Target Resource, receive a response, encapsulate that response, then return that response.
+: A resource that can receive an encapsulated request, extract the contents of that request, forward it to a Target Resource, receive a response, encapsulate that response, then return that response.

 Target Resource: